 The origin of open innovation

 The term has its roots in the 1980’s.
-A man named Henry Chesbrough was working for a large corporation, and he was passionate about innovation.
-Chesbrough perceived a large divide between research institutions and science-based startups on hand, and large enterprises on the other.
+A man with a passion for innovation named Henry Chesbrough was working for a large corporation.
+Chesbrough perceived a large divide in the R&D community, with research institutions and science-based startups on one side and large enterprises on the other.

 Chesbrough set out to explore the gap.
 He completed a PhD and became a professor.
 Henry ultimately came up with the term open innovation to describe the work of bringing industry and external research into alignment.

 Today, open innovation refers to collaboration between the most inventive organizations in the world and forward-thinking corporate leaders.

 “Open innovation is a concept I originated that falls directly in that gap between business and academe.
 Conceptually, it is a more distributed, more participatory, more decentralized approach to innovation, based on the observed fact that useful knowledge today is widely distributed, and no company, no matter how capable or how big, could innovate effectively on its own.”

 In short, the term represents a shift in how industry improves their products and services.